vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+= 1.66.2 =
+[ Bug Fix ][ Slider ] Fixed a bug in version 1.66.1 where the slider width did not match the content width in certain themes.

 = 1.66.1 =
 [ Bug Fix ][ Slider ] Fixed a bug in version 1.66.0 where the slider width did not match the content width in certain themes.